ccanning-stack/systems-programming/README.md

 ---

 These notes will evolve as I learn more.
 The aim is practical understanding, not just academic theory.
-I cannot believe how much fun I'm having!
+I can't believe how much fun I'm having!